Rhythm Drawing

 Guide Marks

 Important: Don't watch the pencil-point.
-Envisage a curved line that is already marked on your paper going through those dots.
+Envisage a curved line (that is already on the paper) going through those dots.

 Guide Mark Dots

-Accurate drawing involves mental picturing.
+Accurate artwork involves mental picturing.
 If you have difficulty doing this, the above exercise should help you to develop that skill.

 Drawing With Rhythm

-I can't stress enough that you can't improve your drawings without practice.
+I can't stress enough that you won't improve without practice.
 All it takes is for you to find an exercise that interests you so you can continuously draw to improve.
 You can do this!

 The rapid drawing exercise will not only show you a way of implementing speed into your work but it's also a great way to exercise your memory.